Time series on compact spaces, with an application to dynamic modeling of relative abundance data in Ecology: Construction of ergodic processes on a compact domain

 We define the probability kernel:

 where $\alpha : X^{\N} \longrightarrow K$ is a fixed measurable function.

 In what follows, we consider an arbitrary norm $\vert\cdot\vert$ on $\R^k$.
 The corresponding operator norm on the space $\mathcal{M}_k$ of square-matrices with real coefficients will be denoted in the same way.
+Finally, we denoted by $\mathcal{P}_1(\X)$ the set of probability measures in $\left(X,\mathcal{X}\right)$.
 The following assumptions will be needed.

 \begin{description} \item[H1] For any $\xi\left(\{x\in X: \inf_{\alpha\in K}f_{\alpha}(x)>0\}\right)>0$. \item[H2] The following mapping is Lipschitz continuous.